BeePackages/.github/profile/README.md

 package manager to GNU/Linux.
 This package manager aims to compliment other existing package managers such as `apt`, `dnf`, `portage`, etc. Dependencies are often times installed from your GNU/Linux distribution's repositories.

-> **Note**: as the development of the BeePM project continues, more and more distribution packages will be replaced.
+> **Note**: As the development of the BeePM project continues, more and more distribution packages will be replaced.

 # Is Bee for Me?